zBlock-1/RLN-audit-report/README.md

 - The RLN Protocol assumes that :
     - Poseidon hash fucntion is collision-resistant, resistant to differential, algebraic, and interpolation attacks.
-    - The trusted setup will be done correctly and all relevant artifacts kept safe.
+    - The trusted setup to instantiate the Groth16 parameters will be done correctly and all relevant artifacts kept safe.
 - The Merkle tree used for membership proof is assumed to be secure against second-preimage attacks.
 - Social engineering attacks are still a valid way to break the system.
 An attacker can obtain the `identitySecret` signal of a user by using methods such as social engineering, phishing attacks, or exploiting vulnerabilities in the user's system.
-- The security of the circuit also depends on the secrecy of the `identitySecret` signal, which is assumed to be kept secret by the user.
+- The security of the circuit depends on the secrecy of the `identitySecret` signal, which is assumed to be kept secret by the user.
 - The security of the circuit depends on the security of the cryptographic primitives used for range checks and SSS share calculations.
 - Overall, the code demonstrates good implementation of mathematical operations and basic functionality.
-However, it could benefit from more extensive documentation and additional testing and verification procedures.
+However, it could benefit from more extensive documentation and additional testing.